kokoraka/react-practice/README.md

 -- wanted to use the last state snapshot
 -- avoid depending on other outdated state
 - useContext (make it easy to working with context -> no need context provider)
+- useCallback (singleton for function so the function is not re-created everytime the component being re-evaluated) -- without dependency -> []
+-- with dependency -> [someState]
+- useMemo (same like useCallback but for state)

 4. Others
 - wrapper (avoid `div doup`)